-Throughout this one-year fellowship, Mohs and other surgical procedures will be performed under the supervision of the Program Director, Duane Whitaker MD, an experienced American College of Mohs Surgery (ACMS) approved Mohs surgeon.
+Throughout this one-year fellowship, Mohs and other surgical procedures will be performed under the supervision of the Program Director, Jason DuPont MD, an experienced American College of Mohs Surgery (ACMS) approved Mohs surgeon.
 As the training year progresses, the fellow transitions to greater independence based on demonstrated clinical and surgical skills.

 Fellows work in tandem on a daily basis with the faculty providing continuous feedback and mentoring.
 The Program Director will directly observe the fellow conducting patient interviews, physical examinations, as well as performing all cutaneous surgical procedures, including destruction techniques, excision, and Mohs micrographic surgery.